Metronoid/chronicler/content/systems/dice/specialties/Skill Specialties.md

 While Skills describe a character’s broad knowledge and training, Skill Specialties describe particular areas of expertise.
 A Specialty should be narrower than its Skill, but not so narrow that it’s usually irrelevant.
-Each Skill in Chapter 1 lists a few example Specialties as a guideline.
+Each Skill lists a few example Specialties as a guideline.
 The Storyteller is the ultimate arbiter of what constitutes a Specialty.